TheDiamondConservatory_Logo.jpg

 This program meets the needs of today's elite level dancers and allows them to train more rigorously.
 Students can expect to receive nurturing and attentive training, and small class size allows for a great amount of individual attention and growth.

-Dancers admitted into the conservatory program receive priority casting in The Nutcracker, their own spring performance with included private coaching, the opportunity to learn classical repertoire, and mentoring for their future goals.
+Dancers admitted into the conservatory program receive priority casting in The Nutcracker, their own spring performance with included coaching, the opportunity to learn classical repertoire, and mentoring for their future goals.

 Students in the Conservatory Program aim to be accepted into top ballet summer intensive programs across the country and may aspire to dance professionally or to be accepted into top dance universities.